sfeir-open-source/stargate/README.md

 # Stargate

-This repository hots all the projects (and beyond) released by SFEIR OSPO.
+This repository hosts all the projects (and beyond) released by SFEIR OSPO.